-Chapter 1: Background and Introduction
+Chapter 1: Introduction and Background

-This report reviews two of the economic analyses performed by the Washington State Department of Ecology ("Ecology") to estimate the costs and benefits of the proposed Petroleum Refinery Greenhouse Gas Emission Requirements rule (chapter 173-485 WAC).
+This report reviews two of the economic analyses performed by the Washington State Department of Ecology (Ecology) to estimate the costs and benefits of the adopted Petroleum Refinery Greenhouse Gas Emission Requirements rule (chapter 173-485 WAC).
 These analyses - the Cost-Benefit Analysis (CBA) and Least-Burdensome Alternative Analysis (LBA) - are based on the best available information at the time of publication.
-Ecology welcomes and encourages public comments that could improve the accuracy and precision of the analyses in this document.
+Ecology received public comments on the preliminary version of this document, and has incorporated their input where appropriate in this document.